jumanjihouse/wormhole/README.md

     ldc D compiler
       compiles a D program

+    SCAP security checks (slow test)
+      should pass all tests
+      /etc/securetty should be a zero-size file

     prohibited packages
       should not have at installed
+      should not have prelink installed
       should not have sudo installed

     prohibited commands
       should not have the at command
       should not have the crond command
       should not have the crontab command
+      should not have the /usr/sbin/prelink command

     sshd config
       auth